This post contains affiliate links. Please see our disclosure policy.

 Note: Do NOT skip the anchovies.
 They are an incredibly important part of this sauce.

-I mostly use it for marinades on meat and poultry.
-It adds a savory, salty, briny depth to roasts, burgers, stews, pulled chicken or pork… etc.
+I mostly use this Worcestershire recipe for marinades on meat and poultry.
+It adds a savory, salty, briny depth to roasts, burgers, stews, pulled chicken or pork and so much more.
+Here are a few recipes that use Worcestershire sauce on our site, Tangy Chicken, Cheeseburger Salad Bowls, and Philly Cheese Steak Skillet.

-Anywhere you’re wanting a little flavor OOMPH, a tiny dollop of Worcestershire sauce will enhance it.
+Anywhere you’re wanting a little flavor OOMPH, a tiny splash of Worcestershire sauce will enhance it.

 Try adding a teaspoon or two of Worcestershire sauce to your favorite soups, stews, or chilis.
 It really adds a special something, I promise!